llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !4 = distinct !DILifetime(object: !3, location: !DIExpr(DIOpReferrer(i64), DIOpAddrOf(5)))
 ```

-If `%x` was being assigned a constant then can eliminated `%x` entirely and
+If `%x` was being assigned a constant, then can eliminated `%x` entirely and
 substitute all uses with the constant:

 ```llvm